UBC-CIC/balance-test-dashboard/docs/DeploymentGuide.md

 Set-ExecutionPolicy RemoteSigned
 ```

-Deploy the CDK stacks individually.
-To prevent errors, you **must** deploy in the **following order**.
-The deployment will take about 50-60 minutes.
 Deploy the CDK stacks individually, you **must** deploy in the **following order**.
 The deployment will take about 50-60 minutes.
 When prompted `Do you wish to deploy these changes (y/n)?`, type `y` and enter.